Methods

 The Energy Atlas is a product of two separate and distinct databases:

-2. Front-end database (Public): The Bay Area Energy Atlas website is powered by separate aggregated and privacy protected data tables that are exported as a set of query outputs from the back-end database.
+Front-end database (Public): The Bay Area Energy Atlas website is powered by separate aggregated and privacy protected data tables that are exported as a set of query outputs from the back-end database.
 After the data contained within these aggregated tables have been verified as passing privacy controls, they are made accessible to the public to download on this site, and are hosted on a separate cloud server.

 PG&E Utility Data

-The energy consumption data in the Bay Area Energy Atlas comes from monthly meter-level PG&E customer billing data from 2013-2017.
-These billing records include both electricity and natural gas consumption for residential and non-residential accounts in the nine-county BayREN territory.
+The energy consumption data in the Bay Area Energy Atlas comes from monthly meter-level PG&E customer billing data from 2015-2021.
+These billing records include both electricity and natural gas consumption for residential and nonresidential accounts in the nine-county BayREN territory.
 UCLA received this data in late 2019 via a Non-Disclosure Agreement with the California Public Utilities Commission (CPUC).
 All energy consumption data available on this website is aggregated to meet the CPUC customer privacy aggregation threshold guidelines (D.14-05-016).
 For more information about the privacy aggregation threshold, please see Masked vs. Unavailable Data below.

 Note on Net Metering

 The Atlas reports metered energy consumption.
-When customers have energy generation assets, like rooftop solar panels, installed behind the meter, the output of these assets can offset a fraction of their energy demand.
-In some cases, it is possible that a customer’s meter could register “negative consumption.”
+When customers have distributed energy resources (DERs), such as energy generation or storage assets installed behind the meter, the output of these assets can offset a fraction of their energy demand.
+In a small minority of cases, it is even possible that a customer’s meter could register net “negative consumption” over a particular billing interval.
 This would happen during periods when the output of their behind the meter generation assets exceed their total energy demand.
-For this reason, reported consumption values in the Atlas reflect net energy demand, and not necessarily total energy consumption.
+For this reason, the consumption values reported here reflect net energy demand, and not necessarily total energy consumption.
 This difference is due to the fundamental limitations of how energy consumption is currently metered by the utility providers.
+In areas where solar installations are more prevalent this could result in downward consumption trends that are due to an increase in solar installations, rather than a decrease in total electricity consumption overall.
+In future updates we will seek to provide additional context around this issue by reporting changes in the total number of net-metered customers within the different reporting geographies over time.
+Unfortunately, current utility metering infrastructure is fundamentally limited in terms of its ability to only record data for “net load” and not “total load,” absent the contribution of behind-the-meter DER assets.

 Parcels and Buildings